How to interview entry-level job candidates:

-Interviews with fresher and junior candidates are challenging as they lack professional experience making it difficult to assess their skills.
-But, with targeted entry-level interview questions you can easily assess their abilities.
+Interviews with junior candidates can be challenging as they lack professional experience making it difficult to assess their skills.
+But, with targeted entry-level interview questions you can easily assess their abilities and potential.

 - Problem-solving skills: What is their approach when it comes to handling work-related challenges? (give them hypothetical scenarios)